Aligned, Multiple-transient Events in the First Palomar Sky Survey: Content

-"Transients in the Palomar Observatory Sky Survey (POSS-I) may be associated with nuclear testing and reports of unidentified anomalous phenomena", published in Scientific Reports, and its companion paper, "Aligned, Multiple-transient Events in the First Palomar Sky Survey", published in Publications of the Astronomical Society of the Pacific, studied digital scans of the original Palomar photographic glass plates and determined that the frequency of the transients increased around the time of nuclear tests and purported civilian "UFO sightings".
-In "Transients in the Palomar Observatory Sky Survey", the authors dismiss "several prosaic explanations" and advance two hypotheses to explain their findings: that of a "previously undocumented atmospheric phenomenon triggered by nuclear detonations" or that "nuclear weapons may attract UAP [UFOs]".
-Of the two, the authors claim the first hypothesis is "unlikely".
+"Transients in the Palomar Observatory Sky Survey (POSS-I) may be associated with nuclear testing and reports of unidentified anomalous phenomena", published in Scientific Reports, and its companion paper, "Aligned, Multiple-transient Events in the First Palomar Sky Survey", published in Publications of the Astronomical Society of the Pacific, studied digital scans of the original Palomar photographic glass plates and determined that the frequency of the transients increased around the time of nuclear tests and civilian UFO sightings.
+In "Transients in the Palomar Observatory Sky Survey", the authors present arguments against several "prosaic explanations", such as plate defects, and advance two hypotheses to explain their findings: that of a "previously undocumented atmospheric phenomenon triggered by nuclear detonations" or that "nuclear weapons may attract UAP [UFOs]".
+Of the two, the authors claim the first hypothesis is unlikely.

 Both papers were published in October 2025.

 Authors

 "Transients in the Palomar Observatory Sky Survey" was authored by Villarroel, an astronomer at the Nordic Institute for Theoretical Physics and by Stephen Bruehl, a psychologist at Vanderbilt University, with Bruehl serving as corresponding author.

-"Aligned, Multiple-transient Events in the First Palomar Sky Survey" was authored by Villarroel and Bruehl, Villarroel serving as corresponding author; they were joined by Enrique Solano, Hichem Guergouri, Alina Streblyanska, Vitaly M. Andruk, Lars Mattsson, Rudolf E. Bär, Jamal Mimouni, Stefan Geier, Alok C. Gupta, Vanessa Okororie, Khaoula Laggoune, Matthew E. Shultz, and Robert A. Freitas Jr.
+"Aligned, Multiple-transient Events in the First Palomar Sky Survey" was authored by Villarroel and Bruehl, with Villarroel serving as corresponding author.
+They were joined by Enrique Solano, Hichem Guergouri, Alina Streblyanska, Vitaly M. Andruk, Lars Mattsson, Rudolf E. Bär, Jamal Mimouni, Stefan Geier, Alok C. Gupta, Vanessa Okororie, Khaoula Laggoune, Matthew E. Shultz, and Robert A. Freitas Jr.

 Reception

 The two papers, principally authored by Beatriz Villarroel and Stephen Bruehl, were based on scans of images created by the Mount Palomar Observatory (pictured) in the 1950s.

+Rejection of preprints by arXiv

-The papers' conclusions were met with skepticism by the scientific community, and arXiv declined to archive preprints of either paper, asserting they lacked "sufficient or substantive scholarly research".
-The decision by arXiv was denounced by Villarroel in a social media post as "golden proof" of "censorship" of UFO information.
+ArXiv declined to archive preprints of either paper, asserting they lacked "sufficient or substantive scholarly research".

-Addressing the idea that the papers had discovered UFOs orbiting Earth in the 1950s, Scientific American noted there were "a host of simpler explanations".